 In western culture, white is the color of purity and weddings, but in eastern cultures, it’s associated with death and funerals.
 Colors can carry a lot of meaning.
 Certain ones may represent different things to different people, while the meanings of others are more universal.
 When you see blue, what do you think about?
 The sky?
 Water?
 Freedom?
 When we see colors, we make subconscious associations with them.
 Bright red might make someone instinctively think of danger or that something is wrong, while natural brown and green tones relax the viewer.

 Another great example of how much weight colors can carry appears in the movie “The Devil Wears Prada.”
-Miranda, a fashion magazine editor, explains to her intern how much time, consideration, and money went into the color of her cerulean sweater.
+Miranda, a fashion magazine editor, explains to her assistant how much time, consideration, and money went into the color of her cerulean sweater.

 Color can say a lot about your company or brand without using any words.
 Many companies will use this to their advantage, and some will even trademark a color.
 Think of a few company/color combinations.
 The Home Depot has a trademark on its specific shade of orange.
 Before you even see the name, you associate the color orange with construction and the company.
 Cadbury’s signature purple was also not a random selection.
 Purple was used for centuries by royalty and those who could afford the finer things in life.
-There is no color better suited to represent a luxurious chocolate than than a royal purple.
+There is no color better suited to represent a luxurious chocolate than a royal purple.

 Ask yourself: Would the Starbucks logo be the same with a different shade of green?
 Would McDonald’s be as recognizable without the yellow arches?
 Would a Tiffany’s box be as delightful if it weren’t blue?